This post may contain affiliate links. See our disclosure policy.

 Rainbow Buddha Bowl

-I always hear people say that an easy way to eat healthier is to try to eat colorful foods, and unfortunately, they don’t mean M&Ms. Colorful foods contain lots of vitamins and nutrients that you need to be healthy.
+I always hear people say that an easy way to eat healthier is to try to eat colorful foods, and unfortunately, they don’t mean M&Ms. Colorful foods contain lots of textures, flavors, and tons of vitamins and nutrients that you need to be healthy.
 So, I thought I would try to make the most colorful dish possible!
 This Rainbow Buddha Bowl includes vegetables in all the colors of the rainbow!
 (Well, except blue.
 Why isn’t there a blue vegetable??)
-You will love how pretty AND delicious this meal is, and your body will love how nutrient-rich it is!
+You will love how pretty AND full of flavor this meal is, and your body will love how nutrient-rich it is!

 What is a Buddha Bowl

 A Buddha bowl isn’t as much of a recipe as it is a concept.
-Basically, it is any meal that is all in one bowl and includes some kind of grain and lots of veggies.
+Basically, it is any meal that is all in one bowl and includes some kind of grain, like brown rice or any other whole-grain and lots of veggies.
 They are called Buddha bowls because they represent balance, a concept taught in Buddhism.
-Normally, buddha bowls are either vegan or vegetarian, but I have seen some people add lean meats to their bowls.
+Normally, buddha bowls are either vegan or vegetarian, however, I have seen some people add lean meats to their bowls.
 To learn more, check out this article by Healthy-ish.

 Step by Step Instructions

-- First, you want to pick out your vegetables.
-Try to pick one vegetable from each color of the rainbow.
+- For the perfect vegan buddha bowl recipe, first, you want to pick out your vegetables.
+Try to pick one veggie from each color of the rainbow.
 I’ll list my favorites:

-- Red: red pepper, cherry tomatoes, radishes, beets
+- Red: red bell pepper, cherry tomatoes, radishes, beets

 - Orange: carrots, pumpkin, butternut squash, sweet potato